robeats-player/Robeats-App/README.md

 Ensure, if you use Android Studio or another JetBrains IDE, that you turn this on.
 If you do not use an IDE capable of supporting dartfmt, [take a look here](http://github.com/dart-lang/dart_style/ "take a look here").
+Furthermore, ensure your line width is 120!
+Any PRs with incorrect styling, or many additions and deletions due to styling, will be ignored.

 ###### Side-Note:
 I have not included, as of yet, any android or ios files.
 If you are